 Hypothesis #1: The person wanted to comfort you

 When someone is in pain, the first instinct of caring friends and family is often to try and provide comfort.
 Comfort, which implies a desire to take away someone's pain, is the source of so many obnoxious platitudes and 'at least' phrases.

-Many people don’t understand that it’s misguided and futile to try and comfort a person after the death of a loved one.
-There isn’t a darn thing anyone could say or do to take away the person’s pain, so it’s best to allow the hurt to exist.
+Many people don't understand that it's misguided and futile to try and comfort a person after the death of a loved one.
+There isn't a darn thing anyone can say or do to take away the person's pain, so it's best to allow the hurt to exist.
 We suggest that instead of offering comfort, caring friends and family members should offer support.
 If you want to know more about the difference between support and comfort, you should read this post or this post.

 Hypothesis # 2: The person was utilizing "troubles talk"